Superconnection and Orbifold Chern character: Introduction

 Following subsequent developments, it became clear that orbifolds provide a natural geometric context to consider group actions on manifolds: for instance, orbifolds arise naturally in symplectic reduction (or geometric invariant theory quotients).
 Parameter spaces for interesting mathematical structures, also known as moduli spaces, often carry natural orbifold structures.

 Orbifolds may be studied via {\em groupoids}.
 This approach is well-documented in the literature, see for example \cite{moerdijk1997orbifolds}, \cite{moerdijk2002orbifolds}, \cite{adem2007orbifolds}.
 From this point of view, an orbifold $X$ is represented by a groupoid $\mathcal{G}=(G_0, G_1)$.
 Here the topological space underlying $X$ is given by the quotient space $G_0/G_1$.
 Geometric objects on the orbifold $X$ are given by geometric objects on its groupoid representation $\mathcal{G}$ which are equivariant with respect to suitably defined actions of the groupoid $\mathcal{G}$.
 Different groupoids representing the same orbifold are related by {\em Morita equivalences}.
+Throughout the paper, we will assume to work with proper \'etale groupoids that are Morita equivalent to compact group actions.

 In this paper, we study {\em complex orbifolds} via groupoids.
 For this purpose, we present in Section \ref{sec:gpd_orb_reviews} some basic notions and properties of groupoids and orbifolds, most of which are taken from existing literature.
 Nevertheless, to develop the Riemann-Roch-Grothendieck theorem for orbifold embeddings, we introduce a concept (Definition \ref{defi: orbifold embedding}) of embedding generalized morphism for Lie groupoids.
 In our definition, an embedding of orbifolds only requires the associated morphisms on stabilizer groups to be injective, not necessarily isomorphisms.
 Such a flexibility is needed to study graph embeddings of orbifolds, c.f. \ref{rmk:graphembedding}.